 As mentioned, a snapshot is not adequate.
 Knowledge is not static.
 Just like your organization, knowledge is a living, breathing thing.
 It evolves on a minute by minute basis in your manufacturing plants, in the aisles of cubicles where your Engineers and IT folks work.
 People adapt to problems and obstacles which they are confronted with constantly, which means they’re learning all the time.
 They’re learning how to do things simpler, faster, cheaper which happens to help the corporate bottom line.
 As mentioned in the Change the Mindset section of the article, recognizing the value of this constantly evolving knowledge base is the first critical step.

 Knowledge Management means building reliable systems designed specifically to capture this tribal knowledge on an often, regular and recurring basis.
-This includes updating knowledge already documented.
-Without these systems in place, this effort, like all other efforts that are not well understood and resourced will fail and in the hyper-competitive global markets of today’s economy, that’s not an option.
+This includes updating knowledge already documented, which can be effortlessly done with VKS Lite.
+It will facilitate the transfer of the tribal knowledge as well as it's management to an easier and more accessible digital platform for future employees.
+Without such a system in place, this effort, like all other efforts that are not well understood and resourced will fail and in the hyper-competitive global markets of today’s economy, that’s not an option.

 We all know that getting started is most frequently the hardest part of any project, and this one will be no different.
 The good news is that you have acknowledged the need to do something.
 Don’t underestimate the value of just acknowledging this.
 Many organizations won’t, and they’ll regret it down the road.